DataFire/Integrations/integrations/generated/azure_devtestlabs_dtl/README.md

   * value `array`: List of operations supported by the resource provider.
     * items [OperationMetadata](#operationmetadata)

+### RdpConnection
+* RdpConnection `object`: Represents a .rdp file
+  * contents `string`: The contents of the .rdp file

+### ResizeLabVirtualMachineProperties
+* ResizeLabVirtualMachineProperties `object`: Request body for resizing a virtual machine.
+  * size `string`: Specifies the size of the virtual machine.

 ### Resource
 * Resource `object`: An Azure resource.
   * id `string`: The identifier of the resource.